mbahArip/mbaharip-blog-posts/posts/articles/how-i-use-obsidian-as-my-portfolio-cms.md

 To optimize the attachment, I'm using `sharp` to resize the attachment and convert it to `webp`.
 With this I could compress the size of the image up to ~95%.

 ---

 Thank you for reading my long first post.
 Hope this post can inspire you.
+If you have any question or want to point out something I did wrong, feel free to leave a comment!